 MAX sets the bite or bending level corresponding to full portamento signal output.

-On NuEVI plus model or special models with the pneumatic bite sensor, press the valve to equalize pressure, then set THR two or three millimeters higher than idle reading to compensate for thermal expansion of the air in the system when played.
+Press the valve to equalize pressure, then set THR two or three millimeters higher than idle reading to compensate for thermal expansion of the air in the system when played.